Leading Swiss machine supplier bets on growth despite industry troubles - SWI swissinfo.ch

 Edited by Samuel Jaberg

-Adapted from French by Terence MaNamee/gw
+Adapted from French by Terence McNamee/gw

 In compliance with the JTI standards